carasiov/active_learning/docs/theory/conceptual_model.md

 ### 6.1 Adding new labels

 Use free or weakly aligned channels (see [`tau_classifier.py`](../../src/rcmvae/domain/components/tau_classifier.py#L222-L251)), update counts, and assign them to the new label.

+Implementation note: the codebase provides “free channel” identification and τ bookkeeping primitives, but the full end-to-end active learning / dynamic label workflow is tracked as a project-level effort (see `docs/theory/implementation_roadmap.md` and `docs/projects/decentralized_latents/channel_curriculum/README.md`).

 ---